vparrello/FIG-Bioinformatics-Course/3_Projections/3.1_Sample-Set-Creation/Sample-Set-Creation-Exercise-1_Gather_Data.md

 ## Exercise

-*ALWAYS RESET YOUR PATH*

-Type `source ~/.bashrc` into your command line to reset your path to the Course directory before starting each exercise.
+**ALWAYS RESET YOUR PATH** --- Type `source ~/.bashrc` into your command line to reset your path to the Course directory before starting each exercise.

 1. Ask Grimoire to describe the different types of machine learning models that can be used to predict the presence of a disease based on metagenomic data.
 Specifically mention that you are interested in classification methods such as the "random forest" model.